kmdouglass/kmdouglass.github.io/posts/create-a-custom-raspbian-image-with-pi-gen-part-2.rst

 I decided after writing much of this tutorial that pi-gen was not necessarily the best tool for adding my public SSH keys.
-So long as I had network access and SSH simply enabled, I could add my keys using :shell:`ssh-copy-id` and by editing the file **/etc/ssh/sshd_config**.
+So long as I have network access and SSH enabled, I can easily add my keys using :shell:`ssh-copy-id`.
 Furthermore, after following this tutorial, there still remains a lot of setup and customization steps.
-These can more easily be performed manually over ssh or by server automation tools like `Fabric`_ or `Ansible`_.
+These can more easily be performed manually or by server automation tools like `Fabric`_ or `Ansible`_.

-Therefore, I think this basic Raspbian setup suffices for creating a fresh working Pi that is already configured for our home network and that serves as a starting point for more complete customization.
+Therefore, I think that at this point we can stop with our customization of the image with pi-gen and move to a different tool.
+We have a basic Raspbian image that is already configured for our home network and that serves as a starting point for more complete customization.

 Conclusion
 ==========